swiftlang/swift-evolution/proposals/0494-add-is-identical-methods.md

 }
 ```

+We can assume there is another view component in our application that could be editing these `Contact` values.
+It's not very important for us right now to show *how* these `Contact` values could change — let's just assume that our `FavoriteContactList` component might need to recompute its `body` over time with new `Contact` values.

 When we compute our `body` property we also compute our `favorites` property.
 The implication is that *every* time our `body` property is computed we perform *another* `O(n)` algorithm across our `contacts`.
 Because our `FavoriteContactList` supports selection, every time our user selects a `Contact` value we update our `State`.
 Updating our `State` computes our `body` which computes our `favorites` property.
 So even though our `contacts` values *have not changed*, we *still* pay the performance penalty of *another* `O(n)` operation just to support cell selection.

 This might look like a good opportunity for another attempt at memoization.
 Here is an approach using a dynamic property wrapper: